pyOpenSci/handbook/community/github/our-repositories.md

 ## [pyosPackage repository](https://github.com/pyOpenSci/pyosPackage)

-The pyosPackage repo contains an example pure-Python package that compliments our package guide & tutorials.
+The pyosPackage repo contains an example pure-Python package that complements our package guide & tutorials.
 We will build this package example out over time for folks that just want to see a working package without creating one themselves.